Tom's Diet & Supplements

 So: You take a bunch of mice.
 They can die for science, we don't care.
 Now you don't give them enough of some particular vitamin, and you wait for them to die.
 If more than a few of them die before your study is over, then, you give a little more, a little more of your vitamin, to different groups, until you know the threshold at which they mostly survive.
 Not all of them, but most of them.
 When 97.5% of them survive for your study duration, say it's a couple of months, then that would be the level to call the Recommended Daily Allowance.
 It means 97.5% of the individual mice will live if they get at least that much.
 That's what the RDA means: 97.5%.
 Individuals.

-And then they drew the 97.5% line on the concentrated pile.
-Which would be a nice way of missing almost half of the spread out pile.
-If you wanted nearly half of the individual mice to die, then that would be a good way to do it.
+And then they drew the 97.5% line on the concentrated pile, which is very close to the very middle of the whole-population pile.
+And putting a line there would be a nice way of missing almost half of the spread out pile.
+If you wanted nearly half of the individual mice to die, then that would be the way to do it.
 And that's what they did.

 I hope I have made this issue understandable.
 Again, I translated "human, blood level of Vitamin D3 below 40ng/mL" into "mouse, dead", to make it more readable.
 But the logic is what I have explained.
 I encourage you to read the more dry but no less shocking original paper here, and another that confirmed its conclusions with a different data set here.